Floorp-Projects/Floorp/toolkit/components/telemetry/docs/collection/histograms.rst

 .. note::

+    You can add new labels to a categorical histogram later on, up to the configured maximum.
-    Categorical histograms by default support up to 50 labels, but you can set it higher using the `n_values` property.
-If you need to add more labels later, you need to use a new histogram name.
-The current Telemetry server does not support changing histogram declarations after the histogram has already been released.
-See `Changing a histogram`_ if you need to add more labels later.
+    Categorical histograms by default support up to 50 labels, but you can set it higher using the ``n_values`` property.
+    If you need to add labels beyond the maximum later, you need to use a new histogram name.
+    See `Changing a Histogram`_ for details.

 ``enumerated``
 --------------